 - Child custody/parenting plans

 - Turning the separation decree into an official divorce decree (after six months)

-Through our years of experience as a Washington divorce and separation lawyer, we have found the mediation process to be a useful tool for many clients.
+Through our years of experience as Washington divorce and separation lawyers, we have found the mediation process to be a useful tool for many clients.
 Similar to a divorce, if parties approach mediation with the right attitude, it can help separating couples resolve their remaining issues efficiently and without the acrimony involved in traditional litigation.